 The other major challenge for legacy LTCi is interstate cooperation and "equity."
 Most of you are familiar with the problem.
-Some state insurance could increase dramatically the likelihood that public policy issues regarding insurance will come under closer scrutiny than ever before.
+Some state insurance A general political sea change, should it occur, could increase dramatically the likelihood that public policy issues regarding insurance will come under closer scrutiny than ever before.